5T33Z0/OC-Little-Translated/03. Enabling Features/Xtra: Enabling XCPM on Ivy Bridge CPUs/README.md

-# Enabling XCPM for Ivy Bridge CPUs
+# Enabling `XCPM` for Ivy Bridge CPUs
-> Compatibilitiy: macOS Catalina and Big Sur.
+> Compatibility: macOS Catalina and Big Sur.
 By 5T33Z0

 ## Background:
 Apple deactivated the `X86PlatformPlugin` support for Ivy Bridge CPUs in macOS a few years back.
 Instead, the `ACPI_SMC_PlatformPlugin` is used for CPU power management, although `XCPM` is supported by Ivy Bridge CPUs natively.
 But there isn't much info about how to re-enable it in OpenCore's documentation: